-TIP: No matter the season you intend to visit La Garrotxa, make sure to be prepared for the rain with rain gear and boots, as this part of the country gets quite a bit of rain throughout the year.
-Winter is the driest season, but you will need winter tires or snow chains if you intend to drive to the Pyrenees.
+TIP: No matter the season you intend to visit La Garrotxa, make sure to be prepared for the rain with rain gear and boots, as the chances of rain are high throughout the year.

 La Rectoria is among the nicest places to stay in La Garrotxa

 The best places to stay in La Garrotxa

 La Garrotxa is packed with good hotels for all tastes and budgets.
 These are scattered around the region, and as I moved from one place to the other, I visited quite a few of them.